Walk Slowly.

 How large are the groups?

-We keep groups between 1 and 6 guests.
+We keep groups between 1 and 6 guests in Appalachia, and between 1 and 4 guests in Southeast Alaska.
 This ensures a personal experience where everyone can engage with the landscape and each other without feeling like part of a crowd.

 Are your hikes suitable for beginners?